jaxon-php/jaxon-website/user/pages/04.blog/2025/07/01.announcing-jaxon-version-5/item.md

 They can also define event handlers on the webpage elements using Javascript or JQuery-style selectors.
 Thirdly, they also provides functions to pass any content of the webpage as parameter to Javascript calls.

-In this code from the Jaxon examples, JQuery selectors are used in a Jaxon custom HTML attribute to define calls to Jaxon classes as event handlers on two select lists, and to pass the selected item as parameter to the handler.
+In this code from the Jaxon examples, JQuery selectors are used in a Jaxon custom HTML attribute to define calls to Jaxon classes as event handlers on two select lists, and to pass the selected item value as parameter to the handler.

 ```php
     <div class="row" <?= attr()